ningli6/Moto-Demo/Readme.txt

 Add PU class.
 Test both String & double input format.
 Enable decimals using String input.

 Add a ColorPan class to visualize the results of probability matrix.
 The gray area means the probability of existence of PU is still 0.5.
 The white area means p[i][j] is set to 0.
 Black area means p[i][j] has increased.

+Be able to output propability matrix in requried format.